saulpw/visidata/docs/api/commands.rst

 Rules for command longnames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1) 3 words max, 2 words if possible. should be short and fit on a keymap (verb - object - input)
+1) 3 words max, 2 words if possible.
+A longname should be short and fit on a keymap.

-2) command classes should be unique in their first 3 chars and ideally mostly in their first 2.
+2) Command classes should be unique in their first 3 chars and ideally mostly in their first 2.

-3) command longnames should be intuitively understandable, or at least not jargony
+3) Command longnames should be intuitively understandable, or at least not jargony.

-4) longnames should evoke interface, when possible
+4) Longnames should evoke interface, when possible.

-5) use existing structure if possible:
+5) Use existing verb-object-input structure if possible:

 Verbs: